Sue9104/web-manual/interface/reviewer-review-management.md

 ## Overview

-All the project, which user work as an reviewer, are displayed by project name, priority, deadline, and item counts to approval.
+All the project, which user work as a reviewer, are displayed by project name, priority, deadline, and item counts to approval.
 Double click the project row will jump to these items.

-## Translation List
+## Review List

-All the items to review are listed here.
+All the items to be reviewed are listed here.

 > Description of status please see [status](../glossary.md#status)